 Single-use plastic shopping bags to be phased out

-Associate Minister for the Environment Eugenie Sage has confirmed that single-use plastic shopping bags will be phased out with regulations intended to come into force by 1 July 2019.
+Associate Minister for the Environment Eugenie Sage has confirmed that single-use plastic shopping bags will be phased out in New Zealand with regulations to come into force from 1 July 2019.

 New Zealanders are overwhelmingly behind the phase out.
-Recently, 92 per cent of the more than 9,300 people and organisations who had their say in our consultation supported a mandatory phase out.
+Recently, 92 per cent of the more than 9,300 people and organisations who had their say in our public consultation supported a mandatory nationwide phase out.

-What type of plastic bags will the proposed phase out include?
+What type of plastic bags does the phase out include?

 When we say ‘single-use plastic shopping bag’ we mean the kind of plastic bags with handles commonly found at supermarket, takeaway food, and other retail checkouts.